Cocoa Life partnership

 These development challenges also threaten the sustainability of the vital cocoa supply for chocolate companies like Mondelēz International – one of the world’s largest confectionery companies.

-Mondelēz International recognised that the best way to ensure sustainability was to see poor people as vital stakeholders in their long-term success by putting farmers and communities at the heart of their supply chain.
-So in partnership with CARE and others, Mondelēz established the Cocoa Life programme, aiming to support a sustainable supply chain while enhancing the livelihoods and resilience of 200,000 farmers, and thereby improving living conditions for one million people in cocoa-farming communities.
+Mondelēz International recognised that the best way to ensure sustainability was to see marginalised people as vital stakeholders in their long-term success by putting farmers and communities at the heart of their supply chain.
+So, in partnership with CARE and others, Mondelēz established the Cocoa Life programme, aiming to support a sustainable supply chain while enhancing the livelihoods and resilience of 200,000 farmers, and thereby improving living conditions for one million people in cocoa-farming communities.

 Watch this short video to find out more about how Cocoa Life works: